Many Faces of Gay in Tunisia

 Michel repeated the ‘open secret’ about young men in the Arab Muslim world.
 Inaccessible women brings alternative outlets for sexual relief.
 But none of these ‘swingers’ would ever say he was gay.
 Even most homosexuals will deny they are gay.
 Only a very small percent are out to friends or family.
 Despite his opinion that 85% have experimented with other guys at some time, Michel was repeatedly adamant that this does not make them gay or even bisexual.
 “If same-sex is used for relief outside of marriage that doesn’t mean gay or bisexual.
 It simple means sexual relief.” (photo right: Bardo Museum of Tunis which houses one of the largest collections of Roman mosaics in the world)

 Afterwards, however, reactions vary for these men.
 It can be a smile of satisfaction with a suggestion of ‘next time’, not unusual among older with younger guys.
 Or it can be fear and paranoia for having transgressed the strong religious taboo against homosexuality.
 Michel recounted one man with whom he once tricked who now completely avoids any eye or verbal contact.
 “He was terrified anyone should ever know, which no one will.
 We were totally alone in my bedroom with no one here.
-It’s too bad because he is a nice guy.”
+It’s too bad because he was a nice guy.”

 Same-sex is Not Gay